Okura Toy Collection

 History of Okura Toy

 Okura Toy was established in Higashi-Osaka and operated for 67 years.
-The company specialized in producing children's toys characterized by vibrant colors and playful designs that were sold in candy shops, toy stores, and family restaurants throughout Japan.
+The company specialised in producing children's toys characterized by vibrant colors and playful designs that were sold in candy shops, toy stores, and family restaurants throughout Japan.

 Okura Toy is notable for being among the first Japanese manufacturers to produce plastic beads.
 The company's product range evolved over the decades but maintained a consistent aesthetic that made their toys instantly recognizable.